Red Sox vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 94 hits with 15 doubles, three triples, five home runs, 21 walks and 45 RBI.
-He's also stolen 18 bases.
+- Hoerner has 95 hits with 15 doubles, three triples, five home runs and 21 walks.
+He has driven in 45 runs with 18 stolen bases.

 Hoerner Recent Games